lexflame/Synology_Kinopoisk/README.md

 * Implemented in Python without any third-party dependencies.
 * Supports multiple sources, and can be easily extended to support more.
 * Has a simple configuration page where you can customize your plugin.
+* Enter your API-KEY from KinoPoisk to scrapeflows.conf directiv Kinopoisk::apikey

 ## Usage